 Located in North Sumatra, Lake Toba is a Caldera of an active volcano (a supervolcano).
 It’s widely famous for being the largest volcanic eruption that took place over 70,000 years ago and created the now-existing lake.

-Some believe the island of this lake itself is nearly as big as the whole of Singapore.
+Some believe the island of this lake is nearly as big as the whole of Singapore.
 It’s the largest lake in Southeast Asia and one of the deepest too.
 Kayaking in Lake Toba is a major highlight.
-Another would be the neighbouring villages that offer unique Indonesian experiences.
+Another would be the exploration of neighbouring villages that offer unique Indonesian experiences.

-Unlike the humid cityscapes of Jakarta, Lake Tobe is quite a chilled out destination due to its waters.
-If you’re looking to get away from the hustle-bustle of mainstream tourist destinations, take a tour in Lake Toba.
-We assure you it is one of the best places to visit in Indonesia.
+Unlike the humid cityscapes of Jakarta, Lake Toba is quite a chilled-out destination, mainly due to its waters.
+If you’re looking to get away from the hustle-bustle of mainstream tourist destinations, take a tour of Lake Toba.
+We assure you that it is one of the best places to visit in Indonesia.

-Shared by three countries in Asia, Malaysia, Indonesia and Brunei, the largest part of Borneo Island is occupied by Indonesia.
+Shared by three countries in Asia including Malaysia and Brunei, the largest part of Borneo Island is occupied by Indonesia.
 Famous for its serene beaches, vivid biodiversity and mighty mountains, Borneo Islands is one of the best places to visit in Indonesia.

 The Island is predominantly known for being a habitat for Orangutans, Sumatran Tigers, Rhinos and Bornean Elephants.
 The mountain ranges here are captivating on a whole new level.
 Mount Kinabalu – the tallest peak in Borneo – stands at 4,100 meters, and it’s just so majestic to view from the naked eye.

-Apart from that, Borneo Island is also home to the giant monster flower Rafflesia, and native villages.
+Apart from that, Borneo Island is also home to the giant monster flower Rafflesia.
 If you’re looking for a unique tourist experience, Borneo Island would be ideal.
 Also, it would feel like ticking off two other countries on your bucket list in one go.